It’s always fascinating to find recipes that have much more to offer than just their ingredients and listed steps.

 For our own kottu roti, we also opted to make a vegan-friendly version of the recipe.
 Again, this is completely up to you whether or not you’d like to include meat and/or eggs in yours, but for this particular instance, we didn’t.
 The dish had enough flavors, due in large part to the wonderful array of spices, as it is.

 For the ingredients, we swapped tomato paste for ketchup and added a few extra green chilis for added bite.
 Of course we had to add garlic to our recipe, too, and we also made liberal use of more vegetables like extra bell peppers and carrots in our meat-free adaptation.

 One fairly significant deviation we took from our source recipe was the creation of a base paste.
 As you’ll see in the recipe itself, we processed together many of the aromatic ingredients (including additions of tomato and ginger) into a fine paste that went first into our wok before the sauces, spices and other ingredients were added.
 Coupled with the dark soy sauce and the tomato paste that came after, this helped create a more easily distributable flavor throughout the rest of the dish and into the roti as well.

-Finally, in order to make sure that everything would be nice and well-chopped by serving time, we put our food processor (on Amazon) to work ahead of time as well.
+Finally, in order to make sure that everything would be nice and well-chopped by serving time, we put our food processor to work ahead of time as well.
 Using a particular grater head on our particular machine, we pre-grated much of the vegetable ingredients as well as pre-shredding the roti.
 It was a move that was both convenient and helped us create a more consistently minced end product.

 In the end, though, what we did to our kottu roti is entirely optional for what you might want to do to yours, and therein lies the beauty of this recipe.
 Regardless of how you make it, you’ll come away with an exotic (yet so incredibly simple) recipe that will seduce your senses.